Buying property in Switzerland

 |Real estate agent's fee||Is typically paid by the seller|

 |Legal fee||CHF 250 - CHF 800 per hour|

 Property Taxes in Switzerland

 The taxation system in Switzerland is very complex and varies enormously from commune to commune as well as from canton to canton.
 Therefore, it’s advisable to consult a Swiss tax accountant to best advise you.

 How to get a mortgage in Switzerland

 Foreign private investors are able to obtain a Swiss loan.
 However, the terms regarding the loan may vary depending on the institution offering it.
-In order to apply for the loan you may be required to produce certain documentation, thus it is best to consult your local bank for a more detailed insight.
+In order to apply for the loan you will be required to present certain documentation (e.g. contract of purchase), thus it is best to consult your local bank for a more detailed insight.

 Property prices in Switzerland & additional tips

 Depending on the canton, the notary fee is usually split between buyer and seller, or completely paid by only one of the two parties.
 The real estate gain tax which is to be paid by the seller should be guaranteed by the day of notarisation as otherwise joint liability could have effect also on the buyer.
 This may be fixed in the contract of purchase.

 |A location||17.000 – 20.000 CHF/m²||35.000 CHF/m²||10.500 – 12.000 CHF/m²||20.000 – 35.000 CHF/m²|